dorvarsul/OpenUni-20465-Assembler/README.md

 # Input Format
 The input for the assembler is a text file with a ".as" extension.
-The file contains assembly code divided into two main parts: instructions and declarations.
+The file contains assembly code divided into two main parts: instructions and declarations
-The assembler reads assembly code from files with a ".as" extension.
-It supports various instructions and declarations.

 # Output Format
 A ".am" file after preprocessing.